holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/03_turing_test/lesson_plan.md

     - Come up with 5 different types of things that are clearly intelligent.
     - Come up with 5 different types of things that are clearly not intelligent.
     - Come up with 5 different types of things where it can get a little confusing.
-- Possible:
-    - Come up with a class policy for use of AI
+    - Based on these, write your own definition of intelligence and compare it with Turings.
 - Possible
-    - Read Turnings's response to the 9 objections of intelligence
+    - Read one of Turnings's response to the 9 objections of intelligence
     - intro of https://plato.stanford.edu/entries/turing-test/ and be prepared to discuss